citp/privacy-policy-historical/o/or/orb/orbitz.com.md

-> *The following text is extracted and transformed from the orbitz.com privacy policy that was archived on 2009-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090627055724id_/http%3A//www.orbitz.com/pagedef/content/legal/privacy05.jsp%3FpopupsDisabled%3Dfalse) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the orbitz.com privacy policy that was archived on 2009-12-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091202162847id_/http%3A//www.orbitz.com/pagedef/content/legal/privacy05.jsp%3FpopupsDisabled%3Dfalse) for the most accurate reproduction.*

 # Privacy Policy on Orbitz

 [](http://www.truste.org/ivalidate.php?url=www.orbitz.com&sealid=101)

-Effective January 27, 2009
+Effective June 30, 2009

 ## Orbitz® Privacy Policy